GizzZmo/Sentinel/README.md

-Here’s a README.md and About section based on the code in your index.html file for Project Sentinel:
+Here’s a README.md and About section based on the code in the index.html file for Project Sentinel:

 ---